a bit of sea foam

-Our first Fast Five is with Ce Rosenow, president of the Haiku Society of America and the publisher of Mountains and Rivers Press.
+Ce Rosenow is president of the Haiku Society of America and the publisher of Mountains and Rivers Press.
 She lives in Eugene, Oregon where she teaches writing and literature at Lane Community College and the University of Oregon.
 Pacific is her fifth poetry collection.

 In the introduction to Pacific, Michael Dylan Welch says, “The greatness of the ocean is at once calming and frightening, repelling and attractive, and these poems dwell in such tensions.”
 What influences or inspirations led you to poetry?